-If you or someone you love has chronic obstructive pulmonary disease, knowing the signs of a COPD exacerbation can help keep the illness from worsening.
-It can also reduce the life-threatening risks from a sudden flare of COPD symptoms.
+If you or someone you love has chronic obstructive pulmonary disease, knowing the signs of a COPD exacerbation can help keep the flare-up from worsening or causing permanent injury.

 COPD exacerbations most often start from a lung infection caused by a virus or bacteria, such as a cold or some other illness.
 Exposure to harmful pollutants can also cause sudden worsening of COPD symptoms.

 Recommended Related to Lung Disease/Respiratory Problems